Topazoo/Seamless_Media_Looper/README.md

 any good pre-built programs to display images or loop media so I decided to build the application myself with an easy to use GUI.

-<b>This application can be installed on a Raspberry Pi to seamlessly loop videos and display images.</b>
+<b>This application can be installed on a Raspberry Pi running Raspbian to seamlessly loop videos and display images.</b>

 Note: This application is Linux and Windows compatible, but far more robust media applications exist.